BunnyNomics101/super-liquidity/README.md

 solana program deploy ./target/deploy/<PROGRAM>.so --program-id <PROGRAM-ID>

 ### To run the feeder:
-First you need a .secret file with the privatekey of the authorized wallet for the mock-oracle
+First you need a .secret file with the privatekey of the authorized wallet for the delphor-oracle
 ```
 tsc
 cd dist